Mukul1801/IncomeClass/README.md

 # IncomeClass
-Used kaggle dataset to predict the income class.
+Used Kaggle dataset to predict the income class for individuals based on their census data collected.